sesamiapp/devportal/docs/2-sesami-experience/4-events.md

 ```

 ### sesami:reservation:failed
 The reservation process has been failed.
-In the situation, you can find the error message in the event's details.
+You can find the error message in the event's detail.

 ```ts
 type ReservationError =